slowlyup/hassio-r4s/README.md

 2020/05/14 Minor bug fixes and improvements. integration some other models. add Cooker!

 2020/05/06 Minor bug fixes and improvements. integration some other models.
 The name of the device is the model of kettle.
 Removed Authorize switch.
 Autorization is in the config flow.
-Turn on or turn off backlight is in the config flow !!!ATTENTION!!!
-In this version, some functions are cut down (there are no statistics on power-ups and energy costs, there is no HOLD mode)
+Turn on or turn off backlight is in the config flow

-Мелкие исправления и улучшения. Частичная интеграции других моделей чайников. Имя устройства соответствует модели вашего чайника. Убран элемент authorize. Авторизация встроена в первоначальную настройку. В первоначальную настройку добавлена возможность включения или отключения постоянной подсветки. !!!ВНИМАНИЕ!!! Все также урезано часть функций (нет статистики включений и затрат электроэнергии, нет режима Поддерживать)

 2020/04/30 Now the integration finds all the bluetooth devices during connection and offers to select it from the list.
 Minor bug fixes and improvements.
-Preparing for the integration of other models. !!!ATTENTION!!!
-In this version, some functions are cut down (there are no statistics on power-ups and energy costs, there is no way to turn off the kettle's backlight, there is no HOLD mode)

-Теперь интеграция при подключении сама находит все устройства bluetooth и предлагает выбрать из списка. Мелкие исправления и улучшения. Подготовка к интеграции других моделей чайников !!!ВНИМАНИЕ!!! Все также урезано часть функций (нет статистики включений и затрат электроэнергии, нет возможности отключить подсветку чайника, нет режима Поддерживать)
+Preparing for the integration of other models.

 2020/04/24 complete revision of the code.
 Replacing "pexpect" library with "bluepy".
-Instead of an interactive mode, full support for subscribing to notifications. !!!ATTENTION!!!
-In the new version, some functions are cut down (there are no statistics on power-ups and energy costs, there is no way to turn off the kettle's backlight, there is no HOLD mode)
+Instead of an interactive mode, full support for subscribing to notifications.

-Полный пересмотр кода. Замена библиотеки pexpect на bluepy. Вместо интерактивного режима работы полная поддержка подписки на уведомления. !!!ВНИМАНИЕ!!! В новой версии урезано часть функций (нет статистики включений и затрат электроэнергии, нет возможности отключить подсветку чайника, нет режима Поддерживать)

 2020/04/09 yaml configuration has been replaced with config flow (thanks to https://github.com/fantomnotabene).
 Now you can add/remove entry via UI without HA restart, able to change entity_id for each entity to your desired